submit-the-paper-1/DGNNFlow/README.md

 # DGNNFlow

-This repository contains implementation for *DGNNFlow*, a novel streaming dataflow architecture for real-time dynamic GNN inference.
+This repository contains implementation for *DGNNFlow*, a novel streaming dataflow architecture for real-time edge-based dynamic GNN inference.
 The dataflow diagram of DGNNFlow is as shown in the following figure.

 <p align="center">